-The decision to tolerate, treat, transfer or terminate risk is taken ultimately by the Board or the Risk Committee.
+The decision to tolerate, treat, transfer or terminate risk is taken ultimately by the Board following the recommendation of the Risk Committee.
 The expected action to address the risk is aligned with the stated risk appetite and tolerance.

 4. CAPITAL RESOURCES ADEQUACY AND RISK PROFILE